FixxelRu/Fixxel/README.md

 # Fixxel
 Hi! 😅

-I am a new Russian python developer
+👨‍💻I am a new Russian python developer👨‍💻